Hofstra University School of Law, J.D., with Distinction, 2001

 Brad began his legal career as a judicial law clerk to the Honorable Vice Chancellor John W. Noble of the Delaware Court of Chancery.
 Following his clerkship, Brad practiced for five years at Weil, Gotshal & Manges LLP in the firm's Securities and Corporate Governance Litigation Group in New York before returning to Delaware.

-Recent deal litigation experience in that Court includes: The Men's Wearhouse v.
+Recent deal litigation experience in the Court of Chancery includes: The Men's Wearhouse v.
 Wildrick (C.A.
 No. 9383-VCL) (action challenging, among other things, Joseph A. Bank Clothiers’ agreement to purchase Eddie Bauer); In re McMoRan Exploration Co.
 S’holders Litig.
 (C.A.
 No. 8132-VCN) (action challenging McMoRan Copper & Gold’s $2.1 billion acquisition of McMoRan Exploration); In re Jefferies Grp.
 S’holders Litig.
 (C.A.
 No. 8059-CS) (action challenging Leucadia National’s $2.6 billion acquisition of Jefferies Group); and In re El Paso Corp.
 S’holders Litig.
 (C.A.
 No. 6949-CS) (action challenging Kinder Morgan’s more than $35 billion acquisition of El Paso).

 Brad also recently represented Complete Genomics and its directors in opposing efforts to enjoin Complete Genomics' sale to BGI-Shenzhen and a subsequent contested fee application (C.A.
 No. 7888-VCL), as well as limited partners in an action to remove the general partner of DV Urban Realty Partners (C.A.
 No. 7204-VCN) and the successful defense of the Court's post-trial removal decision on appeal before the Delaware Supreme Court (C.A.
 No. 547, 2012).